kataras/build-a-better-web-together/Configuration.md

-At the [[previous|Host]] section we've learnt about the first input argument of the `app.Run`, here we will take a look of what the second one is.
+At the [previous](Host.md) chapter we've learnt about the first input argument of the `app.Run`, here we will take a look of what the second one is.

 Let's start from basics.
 The `iris.New` function returns an `iris.Application`.
 This Application value can be configured through its `Configure(...iris.Configurator)` and `Run` methods.